 Changes in backlog from period to period are primarily the result of fluctuations in the timing and revenue recognition of contracts.
-The increase in backlog from the first quarter of 2010 was primarily related to several large contracts that were awarded within our T&D segment late in 2010 and in the first quarter of 2011.
+The increase in backlog from the second quarter of 2010 was primarily related to several large contracts that were awarded within our T&D segment late in 2010 and in the first half of 2011.
+As publicly announced, prior to the end of the second quarter, we were one of the contractors selected to perform work on the CAPX2020 project, and we executed a master agreement with Electric Transmission Texas (ETT) for Competitive Renewable Energy Zone (CREZ) work.
+However, these projects were not included in backlog as of June 30, 2011 because our scope of work had not been defined or agreed upon, and therefore those contracts did not meet our backlog criteria.